-Mariam is TEPSA’s Head of Office.
+Mariam is TEPSA’s Executive Director.
 She is responsible for the daily management of the association.
 Mariam is in close contact with the TEPSA Board and member institutes regarding TEPSA’s strategic and annual planning.
-Mariam manages various EU-funded projects such as PONT and FEUTURE as well as various studies conducted for the European Parliament’s Policy Department.
+Mariam manages various EU-funded projects such as InDivEU and DiCE.
 She liaises with TEPSA’s member institutes, promoting visibility of their research findings and helping to bridge academic research with policy-making.
 Mariam also contributes to the coordination of the biannual TEPSA Pre-Presidency Conferences.

 Her background combines research coordination, policy advocacy, project management and academic work.
 Her fields of expertise include EU foreign and development policies and in particular the European Neighbourhood Policy.
 Mariam holds Master’s degrees in EU International Relations and Diplomacy (College of Europe) and in Conflict Studies and Human Rights (Utrecht University).
 Prior to joining TEPSA Mariam worked for Transparency International Georgia and ALDA – The European Association for Local Democracy and undertook traineeships at the European Commission’s DG DEVCO and at the UN Office of the High Commissioner for Human Rights.